JovadinoDev/Funkin11O1/README.md

 If you want to compile it yourself go right ahead and keep reading!

-also there is a txt file for information about 0.1.0 and 1.0.0 ALSO information to install 0.2.0!
+also there is a txt file for information about 0.1.0 and 1.0.0

 ### Installing the Required Programs